 A provision target of one soccer field per 90 participants is recommended to assess current and future demand.
-The Town's inventory offers an equivalent of 8.5 unlit fields (1 lit field is equivalent to 1.5 unlit fields).
+The Town's inventory offers an equivalent of 8.5 unlit fields (1 lit field is equivalent to 1.5 unlit fields, while mini fields are slightly discounted due to their limitations to accommodate higher levels of play).
 There are currently 920 participants enrolled in the Pelham Soccer Club (nearly one out of every three children), for an average of one unlit equivalent field per 108 players, indicating that the Town is not achieving the provision target.
 The following table forecasts the number of youth participants using the Town's projected growth rate.
 If the number of youth participants experience this future growth, an additional 3.7 unlit field equivalents would be required in Pelham by 2031.